-- FIA\AFL.1.1b The TSF shall detect when [ [3 (positive integer number)]] unsuccessful authentication attempts occur related to [the unsuccessful authentication attempts for a confidential file following the last successful authentication for that confidential file]. - FIA\AFL.1.2b When the defined number of unsuccessful authentication attempts has been [met], the TSF shall [ - Unsuccessful authentication reached three times: Reception of authentication trials stops and the confidential file is locked - Release operation of the confidential file by the administrator: the number of times authentication was unsuccessful is cleared, and the reception of authentication trials is recovered

-FIA\SOS.1a Verification of secrets a

-- FIA\SOS.1.1a The TSF shall provide a mechanism to verify that the administrator password (secrets) meets (meet) [5 or more characters]. - FIA SOS.1b Verification of secrets b

-- FIA\SOS.1.1b The TSF shall provide a mechanism to verify that the confidential file password (secrets) meets (meet) [5 or more characters]. - FIA\UAU.2a User authentication before any action a

-Hierarchical to: FIA\UAU.1 Timing of authentication

-Dependencies: FIA UID.1 Timing of identification

-- FIA\UAU.2.1a The TSF shall require each administrator (user) to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that administrator (user). - FIA UAU.2b User authentication before any action b

-Hierarchical to: FIA UAU.1 Timing of authentication

-Dependencies: FIA\UID.1 Timing of identification
+- Dependencies: FIA\UAU.1 Timing of authentication - FIA\AFL.1.1b The TSF shall detect when [ [3 (positive integer number)] ] unsuccessful authentication attempts occur related to [the unsuccessful authentication attempts for a confidential file following the last successful authentication for that confidential file]. - FIA\AFL.1.2b When the defined number of unsuccessful authentication attempts has been [met], the TSF shall [ - Unsuccessful authentication reached three times: Reception of authentication trials stops and the confidential file is locked - Release operation of the confidential file by the administrator: the number of times authentication was unsuccessful is cleared, and the reception of authentication trials is recovered - ]. - FIA\SOS.1a Verification of secrets a - Hierarchical to: No other components. - Dependencies: No dependencies. - FIA\SOS.1.1a The TSF shall provide a mechanism to verify that the administrator password (secrets) meets (meet) [5 or more characters]. - FIA SOS.1b Verification of secrets b - Hierarchical to: No other components.
+Dependencies: No dependencies. - FIA\SOS.1.1b The TSF shall provide a mechanism to verify that the confidential file password (secrets) meets (meet) [5 or more characters]. - FIA\UAU.2a User authentication before any action a Hierarchical to: FIA\UAU.1 Timing of authentication Dependencies: FIA\UID.1 Timing of identification - FIA\UAU.2.1a The TSF shall require each administrator (user) to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that administrator (user). - FIA\UAU.2b User authentication before any action b Hierarchical to: FIA\UAU.1 Timing of authentication Dependencies: FIA\UID.1 Timing of identification

-FIA\UAU.2.1b The TSF shall require each user that stored a confidential file to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.

-FIA UAU.7a Protected authentication feedback a

-FIA\UAU.7.1a The TSF shall provide only [substitute characters as many as ones that are provided] to the administrator (user) while the authentication of the administrator is in progress.

-FIA UAU.7b Protected authentication feedback b

-FIA\UAU.7.1b The TSF shall provide only [substitute characters as many as ones that are provided] to the user that stored a confidential file while the authentication of the user is in progress.

-FIA UID.2a User identification before any action a

-Hierarchical to: FIA UID.1 Timing of identification

-FIA\UID.2.1a The TSF shall require each administrator (user) to be successfully identified before allowing any other TSF-mediated actions on behalf of that administrator (user).

-FIA UID.2b User identification before any action b

-Hierarchical to: FIA UID.1 Timing of identification

-FIA\UID.2.1b The TSF shall require each user that stored a confidential file to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.
+MX-FR37 Security Target

+- FIA\UAU.2.1b The TSF shall require each user that stored a confidential file to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user. - FIA\UAU.7a Protected authentication feedback a Hierarchical to: No other components.
+Dependencies: FIA UAU.1 Timing of authentication - FIA\UAU.7.1a The TSF shall provide only [substitute characters as many as ones that are provided] to the administrator (user) while the authentication of the administrator is in progress. - FIA\UAU.7b Protected authentication feedback b Hierarchical to: No other components.
+Dependencies: FIA UAU.1 Timing of authentication - FIA\UAU.7.1b The TSF shall provide only [substitute characters as many as ones that are provided] to the user that stored a confidential file while the authentication of the user is in progress. - FIA\UID.2a User identification before any action a Hierarchical to: FIA\UID.1 Timing of identification Dependencies: No dependencies. - FIA\UID.2.1a The TSF shall require each administrator (user) to be successfully identified before allowing any other TSF-mediated actions on behalf of that administrator (user). - FIA\UID.2b User identification before any action b Hierarchical to: FIA\UID.1 Timing of identification Dependencies: No dependencies. - FIA\UID.2.1b The TSF shall require each user that stored a confidential file to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.